-Please see the links below for further information regarding the class action.
-We encourage anyone who attended the school and are concerned regarding unexplained illnesses, including cancer, to register your details on the enquire now button below.
+Please see the media links on this page for further information regarding the class action.
+We encourage anyone who attended the school and are concerned regarding unexplained illnesses, including cancer, to register your details by contacting Joe Bonura on email@example.com.
 This will allow us to keep you informed of the progress of the class action investigation and assist with its preparation.

 The Camden Gasworks were sold to AGL on 1 October 1970 and AGL continued to operate the facility for storage and distribution until it was decommissioned in 1974/75.
 The land was then transferred back to the State Government.

 The Camden High School was opened in 1956 on a site adjacent to the Gasworks.

 An extension of the school onto the Gasworks site by building demountables (but also paths, gassed areas and some areas which remained bare), occurred in about 1979 and that area continued to be used as part of the school until 1995 when testing revealed the contamination.
 In 2001 the school was relocated to a new site.

 In summary, from 1911 to around 1965 the southern part of the block was occupied by the Camden Gasworks.
 From the school’s opening in 1956, the area occupied by the school was gradually extended over the years with the final purchase of the Gasworks site in about 1979 and that area then occupied by the school.